Information for Guests with Accessibility Needs

-- There will be shuttles available on campus to assist guests.
+- There will be shuttles continually available running on a loop on campus to assist guests.
 Shuttle stops will be clearly marked throughout campus.

-- For Baccalaureate Mass, guests who use wheelchairs may be dropped off at gate zero for Mass (if held outdoors).
-Please complete the accessibility request form to assist us in planning for your arrival.
+- For Baccalaureate Mass, guests who use wheelchairs may be dropped off at Gate Zero for Mass (if held outdoors).
 Two levels of the parking garage will be reserved for guests with handicap placards.